Continuing a year-long climb, shares of CFD broker Plus500 Ltd (LON:PLUS) set an all-time high in Thursday trading on the London Stock Exchange.

 Plus500 one-year share price graph.
 Source: London Stock Exchange.

 Plus500 reported a “monster” quarter earlier this week, with Q2 Revenues topping $110 million – the company’s first ever $100M+ quarter – with first half net profits coming in at $90.7 million.
 Plus500 traded up 19% on the news on Monday, but has continued to climb each day since – up 1% Tuesday, 5% on Wednesday, and as noted a further 4% on Thursday.

-Shares of Plus500, alongside those of other publicly traded UK Forex and CFD market leaders such as IG Group Holdings plc (LON:IGG) and CMC Markets Plc (LON:CMCX), were hit hard and nearly cut in half back in December after UK regulator The FCA proposed new rules governing leveraged trading, including a hard 50x leverage cap on new and existing positions.
+Shares of Plus500, alongside those of other publicly traded UK CFD market leaders such as IG Group Holdings plc (LON:IGG) and CMC Markets Plc (LON:CMCX), were hit hard and nearly cut in half back in December after UK regulator The FCA proposed new rules governing leveraged trading, including a hard 50x leverage cap on new and existing positions.
 The FCA has since delayed its implementation of the new rules until at earliest Q1-2018.